JamesFowler42/diaryface20/README.md

 The status bar shows the event being shown (1-5), an indication of communcation with your iPhone (top arrow is a request, bottom arrow a reply), the phone battery state and the Pebble battery state.

-A very violent movement of your wrist (clapping isn't enough during my tests) will sound the "find my iphone".

 Note: The calendar alert facility found in the SDK1.x version of this software has been retired, as ios7 ANCS notifications surplant it.